Croatian diaspora: New Zealand

 Many Croatian men married Māori women as they came to New Zealand as bachelors before a bride could be sent from their home village.
 The local Maori called them Tarara because they spoke in Croatian very fast.
 Many Māori nowadays refer to themselves as Tarara and carry Croatian family names.
 Miss New Zealand 2010 Cody Yerkovich (spelled in Croatian as Jerković) is an example of the Māori Croatian mix Tarara.
+A Tarara Day is celebrated by the Croatian-Māori community every March.

 In modern times, Croatian immigrants have continued to arrive, with many starting their own business with the abundance of good soil and land.
 Many turned to work similar to what they did back in Dalmatia, such as vineyards, orchards and fishing.
-Some notable companies in the wine industry are Delegat, Nobilo, Selak, Villa Maria, Montana and Kuemue River Wines, all owned by Croatian families.
+Some notable companies in the wine industry are Delegat, Nobilo, Selak, Villa Maria, Montana, and Kumeu River Wines, all owned by Croatian families.

 In fishing, there are two big companies, the first being Talley's Seafood founded in 1936, by Ivan Peter Talijancich (spelled Talijančić in Croatian) established Talley's in Motueka, New Zealand, and the second being Simunovich (spelled Šimunović in Croatian) Fisheries Limited which has thrived and become a large company from deep sea scampi.

 In sport, many small clubs and associations have come and gone.
-However, Central United (formerly Central Croatia SC) formed in 1962; the club is still going to this day.
+Central United (formerly Central Croatia SC) formed in 1962; the club is still going to this day.
 The football club, formed by a group of young Croatian immigrants from Dalmatia, played initially in the lower division of the Northern League before rising to become one of New Zealand's top football clubs by the late 1990s.

 Central United FC were the New Zealand champions in 1999, 2001 and were runner-up in 1998.
 Central United FC also won the Chatham Cup in 1997, 1998, 2005 and 2007 and were runners-up in 2000 and 2001.
 Their home ground is at Kiwitea Street Stadium, in Sandringham (Auckland).